HazyResearch/deepdive/doc/overview.md

 # DeepDive Overview

-A DeepDive applications generally consists of several phases:
+A DeepDive application generally consists of several phases:

 1. **Data Preparation** - Set up the datastore and load initial data
 2. **Feature Extraction** - Write *extractors* to extract features from your data